Feature #1490

 • Target version changed from 1.2.0 to 1.3.0

-#7 Updated by Kosack Karl about 7 years ago
+#7 Updated by Kosack Karl over 7 years ago

 I’ve created conda packages for both ctools and gammalib, and they seem to work (at least in my quick tests).
 Could anyone with more ctools experience do some more complex tests?